-A final statement was developed by the Spanish NCP in July 2017.
-In the final statement the NCP recommends the Spanish company carry out due diligence in addition to the measures already taken over the past couple of years.
-For example through investigating on the facts presented by the trade union and implementing the company’s responsible business conduct policy.
+A final statement was developed by the Spanish NCP in July 2017 which recommends that the Spanish company carry out due diligence in addition to the measures already taken over the past couple of years.
+For example through, investigating the facts presented by the trade union and implementing the company’s responsible business conduct policy.

 On 31 July 2018, the company submitted a report to explain what measures they had implemented since the final statement was issued.
 The Spanish NCP secretariat is currently reviewing it and will update the final statement in the following weeks in order to reflect whether the company has followed the due diligence recommendations.